mattriley/agile-avatars/README.md

 ```

 Provides _service functions_.
 Service functions orchestrate the pure functions from _core_, the impure functions from _io_ (such as making HTTP requests), and push changes to the state stores.

+In order for the __Services__ module to be useful, it must perform side effects, e.g. updating application state, reading files, sending HTTP requests.
+In functional programming, these kinds of operations are said to be 'impure' and should be separated from 'pure' functions, which have no such side effects.
+(In practice the distinction between pure and impure functions is more nuanced than this.)

 __Example: changeTagName function__